Great Mosque of Mahdiya

-The Great Mosque of Mahdiya (الجامع الكبير في المهدية) is a mosque that was built in the tenth century in Mahdia, Tunisia.
-Located on the southern side of the peninsula on which the old city was located, construction of the mosque was initated in 916, when the city was founded by the Fatimid caliph Abdallah al-Mahdi, to serve as the new city's main mosque.
+The Great Mosque of Mahdiya (الجامع الكبير في المهدية) is a mosque located in Mahdia, Tunisia. built in the tenth century and located on the southern side of the peninsula on which the old city was located, construction of the mosque was initiated in 916 CE, when the city was founded by the Fatimid caliph Abdallah al-Mahdi, to serve as the new city's main mosque.
 Most of the Fatimid-era city and its structures have since disappeared.
 The current mosque was largely reconstructed by archeologists in the 1960s, with the exception of its preserved entrance façade.

 History

-In 912 the first Fatimid imam and caliph, Abdallah al-Mahdi, began looking for the site of a new capital for his newly-established state in Ifriqiya.
+In 912 CE the first Fatimid imam and caliph, Abdallah al-Mahdi, began looking for the site of a new capital for his newly established state in Ifriqiya.
 A site was chosen along the coast and construction of the new fortified palace city, al-Mahdiyya (Mahdia), began in 916.
 Construction of the Great Mosque, which served as the new city's congregational mosque, began that same year.
 The new city was officially inaugurated on 20 February 921, though construction continued after this.
 The new capital was probably chosen to place some distance between the Sunni population of Kairouan (the traditional capital of Ifriqiya), and the Fatimid Caliphs, who were Isma'ili Shi'as, so as to avoid raising tensions with the local population and to provide a more secure political and military base.

 The mosque was originally clad in marble, but much of this was removed during episodes when it was reduced to ruins and later rebuilt.
 It is possible that the Pisan church of San Sisto was built using marble that had been stripped from the mosque.
 The city of Mahdia underwent a period of relative abandon between 948, when the Fatimids to a new capital at al-Mansuriyya, and 1057, when the Zirid dynasty (successors to Fatimid rule), moved the capital back to Mahdia.
 In the 11th century the original qibla wall was destroyed by sea erosion and had to be rebuilt 6.2 m to the north, thus reducing the size of the prayer hall.
 This work was probably done during the new Zirid occupation.
 A mihrab (symbolic niche in the qibla wall), documented by archaeologist Georges Marçais in a 1954 publication, was probably built during this period as well.